Model-Intercomparison-Datasets/Vauclin1979/README.md

 The experiment's initial condition is an equilibrium water table under constant hydraulic head from the right side.
 That is, the saturated water table across the sandbox was kept stable at $0.65$ m.
 When the groundwater table reached equilibrium, irrigation was initiated at $t = 0$.
 The groundwater table was then measured at 2, 4, 6, and 8 hours at several locations along the length of the box.

 \citep{Vauclin1979} also use 2-D (vertical and horizontal) numeric model to simulate the soil moisture and groundwater table.
-The maximum bias between measurement and simulation was $5.2 cm​$, according to the value of digitalized in \citealp[Fig. 10]{Vauclin1979}.
+The maximum bias between measurement and simulation was $5.2 cm$, according to the value of digitalized in \citealp[Fig. 10]{Vauclin1979}.

 ![res](Ref/v1.png)